Get detailed breakdowns of your ActiveRecord performance, find slow requests, and debug the performance of your queries.

 Track exceptions, get error alerts, debug and fix them with ease.

-Monitor the performance of your slowest actions and inspect their timeline down to the nanosecond.
+Monitor the performance of your slowest actions down to the nanosecond.

 Monitoring for your servers: keep an eye on CPU, Disk, Network & more.

 Avoid surprises and set triggers for anomalies on any metric you'd like.

 Collect metrics from your code and chart them on dashboards.

 Get alerted in real-time when your application is down.

 # Add to .gemfile source "https://rubygems.org" gem "appsignal" # Ruby on Rails installation bundle exec appsignal install YOUR_PUSH_API_KEY